RIB Charter in the Solent: Frequently asked questions

 Half day charters are booked for morning, afternoon or in the summer months, early evenings.
 Timings will be 9-1 or 9.30-1.30 and then 1.30-5.30 or 2-6.
 This allows us a little time between charters to clean off the RIB.

-What if I need more than 16 seats? (or 14 for skippered)
+What if I need more seats?

-We have really great working relationships with other local charter companies and by working together we can accommodate many more people that our own RIBs will hold.
+We have really great working relationships with other local charter companies and by working together we can accommodate many more people than our own RIBs will hold.
 So we can arrange seats for as many people as you wish to bring with you – alongside commercially endorsed skippers if required.

 Our RIBs and skippers are based at Hamble Point Marina and 90% of our charters start and end there.